 A mirror to the Festival’s organic, unfettered, story-driven experience, On Story provides high quality, inspirational and educational free content for any and all.
 It embodies the heart and soul of the on-the-ground programming, sharing AFF’s values and personality with the world at large.

 One of the original initiatives of the On Story Project, AFF launched the 30-minute On Story television show in 2011 on PBS-affiliate station, KLRU.
-The show harvests footage from AFF’s 24 years of recorded events as a way to examine the art and craft of storytelling.
+The show harvests footage from AFF’s 27 years of recorded events as a way to examine the art and craft of storytelling.
 Initially a local program, the show was swiftly picked up by stations nationwide due to its engaging creative content and an untouched market, hungry for a deeper exploration of storytelling.
-As of 2018, On Story has a presence in 85% of PBS affiliated markets nationwide, include major cities such as Boston, Chicago, Dallas, Houston, Los Angeles, Miami, New Orleans, New York, Philadelphia, Portland, San Francisco, St. Louis, and Washington DC.
-In 2014, On Story received a Lone Star Emmy for the Season 4 episode “Breaking Bad: A Conversation with Vince Gilligan” and was nominated for the Season 6 episode of “Norman Lear: A Retrospective” in 2016.
+As of 2020, On Story has a presence in 86% of PBS affiliated markets nationwide, include major cities such as Boston, Chicago, Dallas, Houston, Los Angeles, New Orleans, New York, Philadelphia, Portland, San Francisco, St. Louis, and Washington DC.

 Its recent history has shown a progression to include a wider breadth of storytelling mediums, and AFF has welcomed guests like John Patrick Shanley and Tracey Scott Wilson discussing playwriting; Sarah Burns and James Moll discussing the art of the documentary; Issa Rae and Bernie Su discussing digital storytelling; and Wendy Calhoun and Jamie Wong discussing writing for virtual reality.
 The upcoming seasons will also play host to experts from the worlds of podcasts, journalism, narrative fiction, and more.